How to Replace Damaged Passport

 Online Registration for Damaged Passport

-Just like the application of other passports including fresh passport application, an individual can apply for an online registration of the Damaged Passport at the official website of the Indian Passport Office.
+Just like the application of other passports including fresh passport application, an individual can apply for online registration of the Damaged Passport at the official website of the Indian Passport Office.
 Once the registration is completed, the individual needs to visit the Passport Office or the Passport Seva Kendra as selected by the individual in order to complete the process.